Email FacebookTwitterMenu burgerClose thin

 It’s easy to make excuses about why you can’t save money.
 My parents never taught me about money.
 I’m just no good with numbers.
 I don’t make enough to save money.
 These are just a few of the mental roadblocks you might be putting in the way of your path to saving.
 Until you defeat these bad money attitudes, you’ll find it difficult to really get serious about becoming a saver.
 Changing how you view money may not happen overnight but the more work you’re willing to put into it the bigger the pay off will be.

-Being able to save money shouldn’t be an elusive goal.
-Unless your income is extremely tight you’ve probably got room in your budget to sock away at least a few dollars on a regular basis.
-Even if you start small, you’re building the foundation for a solid financial future.
+Saving money should not be an elusive goal.
+Unless your income is extremely tight, you probably have enough room in your budget to sock away at least a few dollars on a regular basis.
+Even if you start small, you are building the foundation for a solid financial future.
 An interest-earning savings account can accelerate the process.
+Consider also working with a financial advisor who can help you determine how best to set up your savings to meet your long-term financial goals.